‘Mawwiage. Mawwiage is wat bwings us togever today. Mawwiage, that bwessed awwangement, that dweam wifin a dream…’

 Welcome friends and family.
 We are here today to celebrate love.
 Love organizes our large and sometimes unpredictable world.
 It is that which enshrines and ennobles our human experience.
-It is the basis for the peace of relationships and family.
-Love fuels kindness, empowers generosity, enables frank communication, and is always governed by choice.
-The greatest gift bestowed upon humans is the gift of love freely given between two persons.
-(Please be seated)
+It is the foundation of our life’s highest goal: Happiness.

 In his wisdom, Dr. Seuss said: “We are all a little weird and life’s a little weird, and when we find someone whose weirdness is compatible with ours, we join up with them and fall in mutual weirdness and call it love.”